Heroin Abuse Treatment

 - Kidney failure

 Heroin is a fast-acting opiate.
-When it’s injected, there is a surge of euphoria that arrives within seconds.
-Those using the drug other ways may not feel this surge as sharply.
+When injected, there is a surge of euphoria that arrives within seconds.
+Those using the drug other ways may not feel the rush as powerful as the needle.

 The user will get a dry mouth and his or her skin will flush.
-The user’s pupils will be constricted.
-He will feel heavy and dopey and may fade in and out of wakefulness.
+The user’s pupils will be constricted (get pinpoint small).
+They will feel heavy, warm and may fade in and out of consciousness.
 Heroin users may nod off suddenly.
-Breathing will be slowed, which is how an overdose kills.
+Breathing will be shallow and slowed.

-When awake, the person’s thinking will be unclear.
-They will tend to lose some of their memory.
+When awake, the person’s thinking will be unclear and erratic.
+They will tend to lose some of their memory or blacked out when high.
+They will be angry and short tempered.
 Their decision-making and self-control are likely to deteriorate.

 Other signs of heroin use are itching, nausea and vomiting.
 Another sign of heroin use is constipation often suffered by opiate abusers.
 The regular addict of this drug may look for laxatives.
 They may experience skin infections, or other kinds of infections, and a lowered immunity to illness.

 The user’s pain will be suppressed, which is not surprising because opiates are used for pain relief.
 Heroin use can also include spontaneous abortion in a pregnant woman.